Skip to main content

 Not all at once.
 Not identically.
 But the directional trend is undeniable - more disclosure, more environmental responsibility, more restrictions on unhealthy marketing, more financial accountability for waste.

-Operators who see this coming and prepare will navigate the transition smoothly, potentially turning regulatory compliance into competitive advantage.
+Operators who see this coming and prepare will handle the transition smoothly, potentially turning regulatory compliance into competitive advantage.

 Those who don't will spend the next decade reacting to regulations they didn't anticipate, adapting to requirements they resent, and wishing they'd prepared when they had time.